 Brief history:

 DAVIS TEA is a Canadian speciality tea and tea accessory retailer based in Montreal, Quebec.
 It is the largest Canadian-based specialty tea boutique in the country.
 In 2008, David Segal and his cousin – Herschel Segal, launched their 1st store in Toronto and then a year later, 1st store in Montreal has came out.
 During 4 years from 2008 to 2011, they have opened 50 stores across Canada and by the end of 2012, David’s tea expanded more than 75 stores.
-However, there is a big change in Davis tea company at the time.
+However, there is a big change in David’s tea company at the time.
 In March 2016, co-founder David Segal resigned from DavidsTea then on December 8, 2016, Bullen was named Interim President and CEO, effective February 1, 2017

 Company’s mission, vision, values: